What documents are required to enter Aruba?

 - Nationals of the Kingdom of the Netherlands can request an extension of their stay for up to 180 consecutive days;

-- Nationals from the countries mentioned in list A, and persons who are exempt from the visa requirement can request an extension of their stay for up to 180 consecutive days if they have property in Aruba, i.e. a house, condominium, time-share, apartment, or a pleasure yacht moored in Aruba with a length of at least 14 meters (46 feet) measured at the nominal water line.
+- Nationals of the countries listed on this page, and persons who are exempt from the visa requirement can request an extension of their stay for up to 180 consecutive days if they have property in Aruba, i.e. a house, condominium, time-share, apartment, or a pleasure yacht moored in Aruba with a length of at least 14 meters (46 feet) measured at the nominal water line.
 They must show proof of ownership of the property for a stay of up to 180 days.
 If they don’t have property in Aruba, they must have a declaration of guarantee from a resident of Aruba who will act as guarantor and be liable for any costs incurred during their stay.
-The guarantor in Aruba can send their request directly to the IASA (Aruban Immigration) at email firstname.lastname@example.org, following the procedures to have it legalized, and sent to the visitor abroad.
+The guarantor in Aruba can send their request directly to the IASA (Aruban Immigration) at email email@example.com, following the procedures to have it legalized, and sent to the visitor abroad.